 With this standard, a public official must show that the defendant made a libelous statement with “knowledge that it was false or with reckless disregard of whether it was false or not.”

-Courts have given greater protection to people who have not placed themselves in public eye
+Courts give greater protection to people who have not put themselves in public eye

 Unlike public figures, private individuals do not have to prove actual malice to win damages for libel.